landskape-ai/landskape-ai.github.io/content/about.md

 # Who we are

 We are a small team of multi-disciplinary researchers who have a similar goal to explore the facets of theory underlining the abstraction of deep learning.
-Our team has cumulative experience in Graphics, Film Making, Hardware Optimization, Computer Vision, Software Engineering, Astrophysics and extensive knowledge in visualization, optimization and mathematics.
+Our team has cumulative experience in graphics, film making, hardware optimization, computer vision, software engineering, astrophysics and extensive knowledge in visualization, optimization and mathematics.

 # What we do

 Our goal is to explore the theoretical avenues of deep learning which haven't been extensively discussed and try to connect the dots to have a more firm and concrete understanding of deep learning and the black box associated to it.

-We are involved in inter-domain research in areas of Computer Vision and Deep Learning ranging from Continual Learning, Adversarial Defense, Attention Mechanisms, Non-Linear Dynamics, Efficient Network Design and more theoretical areas like Mean Field Theory and Non Convex Optimization.
+We are involved in inter-domain research in areas of Computer Vision and Deep Learning ranging from continual learning, adversarial defense, attention mechanisms, non-linear dynamics, efficient network design and more theoretical areas like mean field theory and non convex optimization.

 # What we believe in